 Social plugins make it simple for people to share your content.
-Digg Digg is owned by buffer and is the best all-in-one social plugin out there.
-But slow down, just because it has a ton of options, doesn’t mean you should go overboard and enable every network out there.
+Digg Digg is owned by Buffer and is the best all-in-one social plugin out there.
+But slow down.
+Just because it has a ton of options, that doesn’t mean you should go overboard and enable every network out there.
 I recommend enabling the big 3: Twitter, Facebook and Google+ (and possibly Pinterest or Stumbleupon if your blog warrants it), but don’t go social crazy.
 If you give people too many choices, often they don’t pick any of them.
 Also, be sure to enable “lazy loading” on the plugins as it will help keep your blog speedy by loading all the buttons after the content has loaded up.

 Pretty link allows you to create quick, “pretty” links that redirect to wherever you like.
 You can use this for masking affiliate links and it makes creating shorter links to share your content super simple.
 It comes in a free (lite) version and a pro version if you need a few more features.
-This is absolutely the easiest way to make quick short links & redirects on your site both for affiliate products and when you just want to make a quick short link that’s easy for people to remember.
+This is absolutely the easiest way to make quick short links and redirects on your site both for affiliate products and when you just want to make a quick short link that’s easy for people to remember.

 nRElate Most Popular & Related Content

 If you want people to find other content on your site, there are a ton of related post plugins, but this is the best one to handle the job.
-You can install two different plugins from nRelate – one to show your most popular content and one to show other related content to a specific page or post.
+You can install two different plugins from nRelate: one to show your most popular content and one to show other related content to a specific page or post.

 If you like getting notified about “great deals on gucci purses” or free offers to grow your nether regions, don’t install this.
-If you’d rather not get spammed to high heaven, install akismet and forget about spam forever.
+If you’d rather not get spammed to high heaven, install Akismet and forget about spam forever.
 If you want to start a blog, you’ll want this one (if you’re not sure why, just wait until the spam starts coming).

-To activate Akismet, you’ll need a personal API key which you can pick up below for absolutely free:
+To activate Akismet, you’ll need a personal API key which you can pick up below for free:

 WordPress Super Cache

-Along with having a good host, a solid caching plugin will do the second most in keeping your site up during a traffic spike.
-A caching plugin basically reduces how much data your blog has to load every time one of your site’s pages load.
+Along with having a good host, a solid caching plugin will do the second most important job in keeping your site up during a traffic spike.
+A caching plugin basically reduces how much data your blog has to load every time one of your site’s pages loads.
 That reduces bandwith and can keep your site online if you ever get a burst of traffic that’s over your server’s head.
 While traffic spikes sound awesome in theory, when they crash your site and you get a huge influx of visitors who can’t see anything, it’s significantly less awesome.